shimman-dev/laundry.nvim/README.md

             -- TypeScript/JavaScript might have multiple file extensions aliases = {},

-            -- Only fold when there are at least 10 import lines min_fold_lines = 10,
+            -- Only fold when there are >=10 import lines min_fold_lines = 10,
         }
     }